 Identifying and Using Understatement

-It is easy to identify a sentence or quote as an understatement.
-As you see, anything that is made less important than it really is can be identified as an understatement.
-Exaggerations or hyperbole and overstatements are the complete opposite.
-Understatements are often not well defined and are subtly said to another person out of rhetoric.
-Often times, the response to one is "well, that is an understatement."
+As you can see, anything that is made less important than it really is can be identified as an understatement.
+Exaggerations or hyperbole and overstatements are the complete opposite, where something is blown out of proportion.
+Understatements are sometimes not well defined and are subtly said to another person out of rhetoric.
+Often times, the response to one is "Well, that is an understatement!"

 An understatements is a common figure of speech.
 It can be used in literature, poetry, song and daily speech.
 Making an understatement minimizes the severity of a situation, draws in the reader and can be used to make others feel better.
 An understatements can also add a touch of humor to something quite serious.